JoergFiedler/freebsd-jailed-syslogd/README.md

 This role provides a jailed syslogd server.
 Nothing more.

-To see this role in a wider perspective, have a look at [this project of mine](https://github.com/JoergFiedler/freebsd-ansible-demo).
+To see this role in action, have a look at [this project of mine](https://github.com/JoergFiedler/freebsd-ansible-demo).

 Requirements
 ------------